stephencweiss/stephencharlesweiss.com/content/blog/2019-09-08/tutorial-basic-react-app.md

 Things to note:

 - Entry point - this is what Webpack is looking to bundle
-- Output - this is where the product of that bundling process will go (and you can see we’ve named int `bundle.js`).
+- Output - this is where the product of that bundling process will go (and you can see we've named int `bundle.js`).
 - Modules - these are the tools to use in the effort of bundling

-The way I’ve set this up to name the presets within the options of the `webpack.config.js` means that I do _not_ need a `.bablerc` file<sup>4</sup>
+The way I've set this up to name the presets within the options of the `webpack.config.js` means that I do _not_ need a `.bablerc` file<sup>4</sup>

 ### Dependencies

-We’re using quite a few dependencies here, so it’s worth looking at the `package.json`
+We're using quite a few dependencies here, so it's worth looking at the `package.json`

 ```json
 {